apache/spark/docs/sql-migration-guide-upgrade.md

  - Since Spark 2.4.5, `TRUNCATE TABLE` command tries to set back original permission and ACLs during re-creating the table/partition paths.
 To restore the behaviour of earlier versions, set `spark.sql.truncateTable.ignorePermissionAcl.enabled` to `true`.

+  - Since Spark 2.4.5, `spark.sql.legacy.mssqlserver.numericMapping.enabled` configuration is added in order to support the legacy MsSQLServer dialect mapping behavior using IntegerType and DoubleType for SMALLINT and REAL JDBC types, respectively.
+To restore the behaviour of 2.4.3 and earlier versions, set `spark.sql.legacy.mssqlserver.numericMapping.enabled` to `true`.

+## Upgrading from Spark SQL 2.4.3 to 2.4.4

+    - Since Spark 2.4.4, according to [MsSqlServer Guide](https://docs.microsoft.com/en-us/sql/connect/jdbc/using-basic-data-types?view=sql-server-2017), MsSQLServer JDBC Dialect uses ShortType and FloatType for SMALLINT and REAL, respectively.
+Previously, IntegerType and DoubleType is used.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was